nefiseT/Dataset_cleaner/README.md

 ## What it does
 - Opens a `.csv` file
-- Reads the header row
+- Reads the header row (1st column)
-- Shows all column names as checkboxes
+- Shows all column names as checkboxes (select the ones u want in your new file)
 - Writes a new CSV containing only the selected columns

-## Why this exists
-Instead of editing the CSV manually (or building a script every time), you can quickly select the columns to keep and export a cleaned file.

 ## What works
 - Loads headers from the first row (whitespace is stripped)